LucasDelfino92/morrowindsharp/main2.md

 ### Optional plugin fixes

 [**Adamantium Ore Fix (PfP Edit)**](mods/Adamantium%20Ore%20Fix%20(PfP%20Edit).7z)
-Allows the player to find the exact amount of Adamantium Ore needed to craft Bols Indalen's custom Adamantium Armor.
-Includes fixes from Patch for Purists. [**Original mod by Half11**](https://www.nexusmods.com/morrowind/mods/47068).
+Allows the player to find the exact amount of Adamantium Ore needed to craft Bols Indalen's custom Adamantium Armor. [**Original mod by Half11**](https://www.nexusmods.com/morrowind/mods/47068).
+The PfP Edit includes Patch for Purists fixes.

 [**Divayth Fyr Puzzle Fixed**](https://www.nexusmods.com/morrowind/mods/45155)
 Reworks Divayth Fyr’s puzzle so that you require the correct key to open the chests as well as locking up all the artifacts, which now require the final key to be opened.